CMU-18739L-S15/18739L-s15-coursedocs/README.md

   * [Practice CTF List and Archive](http://captf.com/practice-ctf/)

 ## Updates!

+### March 23, 2015

+I've updated the course schedule.  prateekj and jburket get a buy on CTF presentations.

+Up until now, walkthroughs have mostly focused on how to solve particular problems.
+Going forward, please emphasize *tricks* for solving a type of problem.

 ### March 2, 2015
 The schedule is updated!
 Fewer things all around.